-The minimum requirements for admission consideration are an undergraduate degree with a B average on the last ten full courses (or 20 half/semester courses) completed.
+Applicants must hold a four-year undergraduate degree with at least a 70% average on the last ten full (20 semester) courses at the time of application to be considered for admission.
 This is a limited enrollment program.
 Admission is competitive.
 Consideration will be given to undergraduate marks as well as supplemental information required with the application.